EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 > From Barman 2.10, you can use the `--wait` option with `barman backup`
 > command.

-#### Current limitations on backup from standby
+### Concurrent backup of a standby

-Barman currently requires that WAL files and backup data come from the same PostgreSQL server.
-When taking backups from a standby it is therefore important to point the following Barman [configuration options][config-options] to the standby server:
+If backing up a standby then the following [configuration options][config-options] should point to the standby server:

 - `conninfo`
 - `streaming_conninfo` (when using `backup_method = postgres` or `streaming_archiver = on`)
 - `ssh_command` (when using `backup_method = rsync`)

+The following config option should point to the primary server:

+- `primary_conninfo`

+Barman will use `primary_conninfo` to switch to a new WAL on the primary so that the concurrent backup against the standby can complete without having to wait for a WAL switch to occur naturally.

+> **NOTE:** It is especially important that `primary_conninfo` is
+> set if the standby is to be backed up when there is little or no write
+> traffic on the primary.
+If `primary_conninfo` is not set then the
+> backup will still run however it will wait at the stop backup stage
+> until the current WAL semgent on the primary is newer than the latest
+> WAL required by the backup.

+Barman currently requires that WAL files and backup data come from the same PostgreSQL server.
 In the case that the standby is promoted to primary the backups and WALs will continue to be valid however you may wish to update the Barman configuration so that it uses the new standby for taking backups and receiving WALs.

 WALs can be obtained from the standby using either WAL streaming or WAL archiving.
 To use WAL streaming follow the instructions in the